diodechain/diode-docs/content/docs/Using/linked-devices.md

 As of Diode Drive 1.4.0 (January 2022), your Account can be used on multiple devices (e.g. phone and computer).
 Devices that you use for your Account are called "Linked Devices."

+**How To Add and Manage:**

+<u>Go to Profile Settings</u>

-To add and manage Linked Devices for your Account, go to the Linked Devices settings area under the Global menu (click the Diode Drive icon in the upper left).
+To add and manage Linked Devices for your Account, go to your Profile from the drop-down menu in the upper right corner of your App under your username.
+Once in Profile, you can click into your "Linked Devices" settings and add or delete a device by using the plus or trash icon in the upper right hand corner.

+<u>Add Device</u>

+To add a device, download the Diode app on the new device, provide your username, and select "log in."
+On your original device, click the plus icon in your "Linked Devices" settings and use the code provided for your new device.
+Wait until your original device has you click "confirm," and then allow the new device to sync your existing Zones, chats, etc..

+<u>Delete Device</u>

+To delete a device, simply select the device you wish to delete, press the trash icon, and confirm.

 **Backup Codes**